 Two years later, we got a call for another African American baby girl.
 We laughed about how dramatic our family tree was changing.
 We adore the diversity and the joy that transracial adoption has brought to our lives.

 My husband and I are fairly active in the adoption community.
-One of our favorite ways to assist waiting adoptive families is to speak at adoption meeting and conferences.
+One of our favorite ways to assist in waiting for adoptive families is to speak at adoption meetings and conferences.
 We always take our girls with us so waiting couples can see what it means to be a transracial, adoptive family.
 We get to listen to the concerns of these families.
 They often state that they are not open to transracial adoption because:

 1: African American (Asian, etc.) hair intimidates them.

 2: A family member (or two, or three) wouldn’t approve of transracial adoption.

 3: The fact that the child is adopted is evident, meaning the adoptive family would be under a constant spotlight.

 I understand these concerns, and I do not wish to deem them as frivolous or superficial.
 I believe adoptive families need to be able to voice their fears and feel safe doing so.
 Only then can they learn.
 So here is how we respond to these common fears:

 1: African American hair is very different.
 It requires more time, effort, and care than many other hair types.
 But just like anything in adoption, a little education goes a long way.
 An adoptive family can seek advice from African Americans, can visit local beauty and barber shops, and can do online research into hair products and styling techniques.
 The appearance of one’s hair is very important in the African American community.
 However, is this concern a valid reason for not adopting transracially?
 I do my very best to make sure my daughters’ hair is well cared for so they can fit into their racial community.